-5.1.10 Policy H1 provides for delivery of the housing plan requirement, plus an additional 15% contingency in the supply of housing land in order to allow for possible future circumstances affecting the supply of housing in the District, including:

-- a potential need to help meet demonstrable unmet housing need arising from other local planning authorities within the Leicester and Leicestershire Housing Market Area (HMA); - a slower delivery than expected on housing allocations and/or the strategic development areas; - housing sites gaining planning permission but not delivering completed housing in a timely manner or at the density originally proposed; - · changing economic circumstances affecting the take-up of housing; - the non-delivery of housing sites due to site-specific factors; and - in order to provide flexibility and choice in the local housing market. - 5.1.11 Policy H1 therefore makes provision for a minimum of 12,800 dwellings from 2011 to 2031.
-Of this, about 8,792 dwellings have already been built or committed (through the granting of planning permission, or through allocation in neighbourhood plans) with a further 225 anticipated on windfall sites.
-Policy H1 therefore provides housing land for a minimum of a further 3,975 dwellings. - 5.1.12 Housing land is provided in accordance with the settlement hierarchy and strategic aims of Policy SS1 The spatial strategy.
+- 5.1.10 Policy H1 provides for delivery of the housing plan requirement, plus an additional 15% contingency in the supply of housing land in order to allow for possible future circumstances affecting the supply of housing in the District, including: - a potential need to help meet demonstrable unmet housing need arising from other local planning authorities within the Leicester and Leicestershire Housing Market Area (HMA); - a slower delivery than expected on housing allocations and/or the strategic development areas; - housing sites gaining planning permission but not delivering completed housing in a timely manner or at the density originally proposed; - · changing economic circumstances affecting the take-up of housing; - the non-delivery of housing sites due to site-specific factors; and - in order to provide flexibility and choice in the local housing market. - 5.1.11 Policy H1 therefore makes provision for 12,800 dwellings from 2011 to 2031.
+Of this, about 8,140 dwellings have already been built or committed (through the granting of planning permission, or through allocation in neighbourhood plans) or are anticipated on windfall sites.
+Policy H1 therefore provides housing land for a further 4,660 dwellings. - 5.1.12 Housing land is provided in accordance with the settlement hierarchy and strategic aims of Policy SS1 Spatial strategy.
 The sources of housing land supply are set out at Table B.1 below.
 Policy H1 includes slightly rounded figures.